SequencingDOTcom/RTP-API-iOS-Objective-C-Master-Plugin-Plug-n-Play-Sample/README.md

-# iOS Master Plugin - Plug-n-Play Demo in Objective-C
+# iOS Master Plugin - Plug-n-Play Objective-C Demo

 This is a plug-n-play demo of the iOS (Objective-C) Master Plugin from Sequencing.com.
 This is a 'plug-n-play' demo because this repo can be cloned and the code added to your app if you want to get up and running as quick as possible.